Resources for Faculty

 CPCC instructors are encouraged to use this as a resource to make classroom announcements about the Tobacco-Free College Policy

 CPCC became a 100% Tobacco-Free College on January 2, 2010.
-Communicating this change to our students is critical to a successful implementation of the new policy.
+Communicating this change to our students is important to the success of this policy.
 In support of our communications efforts, we would appreciate classroom and lab instructors making the following announcement to their students at the beginning of each semester.

 (If in a smart classroom, please pull up www.cpcc.edu/tobaccofreecollege .)